 The gag reflex, also called the pharyngeal reflex, is designed to keep us from choking.
-As such, it’s your body’s response to nonfood or too large objects entering the mouth or throat.
+It’s your body’s response to nonfood or large objects entering the mouth or throat.
 It is designed to work automatically to protect us.
 Unfortunately, that means that it’s very hard to control the gag reflex.
-You can’t generally wish yourself to not gag.
+You can’t always prevent yourself from gagging.

-The gag reflex is triggered when certain sensitive areas of the mouth or throat are touched.
-These areas vary by individual, but most often they include the soft palate, the back of the tongue, the tonsils, the uvula, and the back of the throat.
-How much of a touch is required also varies among individuals.
+The gag reflex is triggered when certain sensitive areas of the mouth or throat are touched such as: the soft palate, the back of the tongue, the tonsils, the uvula, and the back of the throat.
 A person whose gag reflex triggers with minimal touch is described as having a “strong” gag reflex.
-Other times, a person is said to have a “strong” gag reflex if they are more likely to retch or vomit.
 Some people–perhaps as many as one in three–have no gag reflex at all.

-In the case of a gag reflex, the muscles that act are the muscles at the back of the throat, which contract to push any potential objects away from the throat to the front of the mouth.
+In the case of a gag reflex, the muscles at the back of the throat contract to push any potential objects away from the throat to the front of the mouth.

 Two Types of Stimuli

-The above section is talking about the physical process of the gag reflex.
-This is what happens in response to a touch, which is a physical stimulus, called a somatogenic stimulus.
+The above section is talking about the physical process of the gag reflex, which is called a somatogenic stimulus.
 However, there are also psychogenic stimuli, such as thoughts, that can cause you to gag.
-These types of stimuli are often situational, and relate to your attitudes about the situation in which you are experiencing the stimulus.
+These types of stimuli are often situational and relate to your attitudes about the situation in which you are experiencing the stimulus.

 The two types often work together.
 For example, you might be able to smell mint toothpaste at home without a problem.
 However, at the dentist’s office, the smell of mint might make you gag.
 You associate the mint smell with the dentist doing things that make you gag.

 If your gagging is related primarily to psychogenic stimuli, you might be able to control it using various approaches, such as distraction, meditation, and even pressure points.
 For many people with highly sensitive gag reflexes, this approach can get the problem under control so they can get through a doctor or dentist appointment.
-However, these techniques typically only provide limited relief, and it can take a long time to master them sufficiently to get any relief at all.
+However, these techniques typically only provide limited relief, and it can take a long time to master them sufficiently.
 If you’ve tried these techniques but still find yourself gagging, NuCalm can help.

 How NuCalm Controls the Gag Reflex